-Entry Requirements to any mainstream Beckfoot Trust Sixth Form:
+Entry Requirements to any Mainstream Beckfoot Trust Sixth Form

 Where there are more applications than places, students will be offered places (subject to meeting the entry requirements in the prospectus), in the order of priority listed below:

-- Looked after
+1. Looked after children.

-- Students who have exceptional social or medical needs, supported by a written recommendation from the child’s paediatrician/consultant or professional from Children’s Services.
-The letter must explain why the sixth form is the only suitable one to meet the student’s needs and why no other school could provide the appropriate
+2. Students who have exceptional social or medical needs, supported by a written recommendation from the child’s paediatrician/consultant or professional from Children’s Services.
+The letter must explain why the sixth form is the only suitable one to meet the student’s needs and why no other school could provide the appropriate support.

-SEND: The Local Governing Body of the school will, under section 324 (5) (b) of the Education Act 1996 and Part 3 Section 19 of the Children and Families Act 2014 (Special Educational Needs and Disability Regulations 2014) admit to the school a young person with a statement of special needs or an Education Health Care Plan that names the school.
+The Local Governing Body of the school will, under section 324 (5) (b) of the Education Act 1996 and Part 3 Section 19 of the Children and Families Act 2014 (Special Educational Needs and Disability Regulations 2014) admit to the school a young person with a statement of special needs or an Education Health Care Plan that names the school.
 This is not an oversubscription criterion.
 This relates only to young people who have undergone statutory assessment and for whom a final statement of special educational needs (SEND) or an Education Health Care Plan that names the school, has been issued and which has taken account of the Year 12 entry requirements.

 Entry Requirements to Hazelbeck Sixth Form: